springboardmentor000/EnviroScan-AI/README.md

 The following classification models are implemented:

-- Decision Tree:
+- Decision Tree :
   A rule-based model that classifies data using hierarchical decision structures.

-- Random Forest:
+- Random Forest :
   An ensemble learning algorithm that combines multiple decision trees to improve accuracy and reduce overfitting.

-- XGBoost:
+- XGBoost :
   A gradient boosting algorithm known for high performance, efficiency, and scalability.

-- Cross Validation:
+- Cross Validation :
   To ensure model reliability and robustness, 5-Fold Cross Validation is applied.
 ---

-5. Hyperparameter Tuning
+4. Hyperparameter Tuning

 Hyperparameter tuning is performed through controlled parameter selection and model comparison.